-lcon Action Toolbar Button Context Menu Description ٠ Add to Selection Y Adds the item(s) to the ACE Selection Set (as shown in the Selection View (see page 155)). - Remove from Selection Y Removes the item(s) from the ACE Selection Set (as shown in the Selection View (see page 155)).
-Choose Highlight Color Y Y Determines which color will be applied to the objects chosen from the tree the next time the Highlight action is selected for this view.
-Highlight Y Y Applies the currently active Highlight color to the chosen item(s) in the tree.
-See Highlighting Objects in the Floorplanner View (see page 294). × Un- Highlight Y Y Clears the Highlight for the chosen item(s) in the tree.
-When painted in the Floorplanner view, the chosen item(s) will now use their default color(s) instead of a highlight color.
-4 Auto- Highlight Y Automatically applies unique highlight colors to all visible core hierarchy levels in the tree.
+lcon Action Toolbar Button Context Menu Description + Add to Selection Υ Adds the item(s) to the ACE Selection Set (as shown in the Selection View (see page 158)).
+Remove from Selection Y Removes the item(s) from the ACE Selection Set (as shown in the Selection View (see page 158)).
+Choose Highlight Color Υ Y Determines which color will be applied to the objects chosen from the tree the next time the Highlight action is selected for this view. ᠕ Highlight Υ Y Applies the currently active Highlight color to the chosen item(s) in the tree.
+See Highlighting Objects in the Floorplanner View (see page 296). × Un- Highlight Y Y Clears the Highlight for the chosen item(s) in the tree.
+When painted in the Floorplanner view, the chosen item(s) will now use their default color(s) instead of a highlight color. ▲ Auto- Highlight Υ Automatically applies unique highlight colors to all visible core hierarchy levels in the tree.
 IORing hierarchy levels will be skipped.
 Q Zoom To Y Zooms the Floorplanner view to a region containing the instances currently chosen in the tree.
-D. Show in Netlist Y Attempts to open a text editor to the file and line number relevant to the chosen instance.
+Show in Netlist Υ Attempts to open a text editor to the file and line number relevant to the chosen instance.
 Available only when a single instances is chosen in the view.
-Note: this is Early Access functionality; this may not always open the text editor to the expected location. ì Unfix Placement of Instance Y Changes the state of an already-placed instance from Fixed Placement to Soft Placement.
+Warning!
+This is Early Access functionality; this may not always open the text editor to the expected location. i Unfix Placement of Instance Y Changes the state of an already-placed instance from Fixed Placement to Soft Placement.
 This choice is only available when an instance already has Fixed Placement.
-8 Fix Placement of Instance Y Changes the state of an already-placed instance from Soft Placement to Fixed Placement.
-This choice is only available when an instance already has Soft Placement. Θ Unplace Instance Y Completely removes the site assignment for an instance, making it Unplaced.
-This choice is only available when an instance is already Placed. Æ Expand All Y Expands all collapsed macro branches in the tree, making all leaf instances visible.